 While unlocking the front door, Peggy decided to take a painkiller and sleep.
 Just then, Jim called.
 She wiped away her tears, and answered the call, trying to sound as normal as she could.

-Jim said he had gone out for lunch, and would be a little late.
+Jim said that he had gone out for lunch, and would be a little late.
 He apologized for ruining her Valentine’s day, and not being there to spend time with her as they always did.
 He sounded different, a little sad.
 She wondered why, wasn’t he on a fun date?

 Jim asked Peggy where she was.
 She told him that she had gone grocery shopping, and had just returned home.
 She could hear him sigh, a happy sigh.
 He requested her to go up to the terrace and bring down the clothes he had put out to dry, as it was threatening to rain that night.
-She agreed, changed out of her clothes into boxer shorts and a tee, wiped off her makeup, tied her hair in a bun, and proceeded to the terrace.
+She agreed, changed out of her clothes into boxer shorts and a tee, wiped off her makeup, tied her hair in a bun, and proceeded up to the terrace.

 She opened the terrace door, and there was Jim, standing next to a table set for two.
 The weather was perfect, and jazz music was playing in the background, their favourite.

 But Jim looked at Peggy differently.
-He loved the girl who dressed like a tomboy – boxer shorts and a tee.
+He loved the girl who dressed like a tomboy – wearing boxer shorts and a tee.
 He slowly walked up to her, and she kept looking around for his date.